xoidlabs/xoid/README.md

 **xoid** (ksoid or zoid) is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
-Its API is the result of careful analyses of different state management tools and paradigms.
+Its the result of careful analyses of different state management tools and paradigms.

+xoid is lightweight (~1kB gzipped), but quite powerful.
+It's composed of building blocks for advanced state management patterns.
 The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in a single, easy to learn API.

-The second aim is to extend the term "framework-agnostic" one step further by taking local component state seriously.
+**xoid** takes local component state seriously.
-**xoid** brings the concept of "isomorphic adapter"s.
-With it, you can move business logic out of components in a truly framework-agnostic manner.
+With the concept of "isomorphic adapters", you can move business logic out of components in a truly framework-agnostic manner.

 While doing all these, it also cares about its package size (~1kB gzipped), and aims to keep itself approachable for newcomers.
 More features are explained below, and the [documentation website](https://xoid.dev).